strawblas/strawblas/README.md

 As my little bio implies, my user is going to be Strawb_Sugardazed nearly anywhere!!!!
+Especially on

-Especially on discord!
-If you wanna be buds you can message me :) Though do be wary
+discord!
+If you wanna be buds you can message me :) Though do be wary because I am likely

-Because I am likely neurodivergent and cant always stand texting constantly or calling
+neurodivergent and cant always stand texting constantly or calling

-unless with someone i already know... plsss dont take it as me being rude i am simply
+unless with someone i already know... plsss dont take it as me being rude i am simply just feeling

-just feeling awkward and dont know how to talk to people lol
+awkward and dont know how to talk to people lol

-I talk in ways i enjoy that may not make sense so keep that in mind :p (such as using
+I talk in ways i enjoy that may not make sense so keep that in mind :p (such as using a typing quirk

-a typing quirk (doubled i's) around people i trust trust!!!!!! tell me if u dont want me doing

-that pls ok)
+(doubled i's) around people i trust trust!!!!!! tell me if u dont want me doing that pls ok)

 I have a BUNCHA things i enjoy!!!
-My tumblr is a reliable source to show some of the things i
+My tumblr is a reliable source to show some of the things i like :)

-like :)